-With a decrease of Domestic Flights In 2019/20, BTP began to direct by 33% against 2018/19 levels, BTP has managed to achieve a reduction due to a shift towards agile working of 46% against the baseline target; this follows the conclusion of work relating to the Scottish Railways Policing Committee.
+With a decrease of Domestic Flights by 33% against 2018/19 levels, BTP has managed to achieve a reduction of 46% against the baseline target; this follows the conclusion of work relating to the Scottish Railways Policing Committee.
 Following an upgrade of BTP's network, and implementation of networking tools, there is expected to be greater reduction of flights once a more widely available form of Video Conferencing becomes accessible.